zhaouv/gameclock/docs/README.md

 Preact has a limitation of not being able to return document fragments (at least as of yet), so at the moment all player clocks are bundled inside a div in gameclock.
 If this changes, in the future we may be able to simply return an array of document fragments (each containing a player clock).
 For now this is not possible, and to separate them requires a bit of javascript 'hacking' (see the demo's split player clock's code).

+Generally, you must reset the clock after initializing it to make certain the time settings are correct.
+See the section on [Initializing the Clock](#initializing-the-clock).

 ## Clock display
 The clock displays in order of: